caseyduquettesc/rules_python_pytest/README.md

 From the release you wish to use:
 <https://github.com/caseyduquettesc/rules_python_pytest/releases>
-copy the WORKSPACE snippet into your `WORKSPACE` file.
+copy the WORKSPACE snippet into your `WORKSPACE` file or the `bazel_dep` if you use bzlmod.

 ## Usage